Law of Texas: Sources

 The Constitution of Texas is the foremost source of state law.
 Legislation is enacted by the Texas Legislature, published in the General and Special Laws, and codified in the Texas Statutes.
 State agencies publish regulations (sometimes called administrative law) in the Texas Register, which are in turn codified in the Texas Administrative Code.
 The Texas legal system is based on common law, which is interpreted by case law through the decisions of the Supreme Court, the Court of Criminal Appeals, and the Courts of Appeals, which are published in the Texas Cases and South Western Reporter.
 Counties and municipal governments may also promulgate local ordinances.

-Constitution
+Constitution of Texas

 The Constitution of Texas is the foundation of the government of Texas and vests the legislative power of the state in the Texas Legislature.
 The Texas Constitution is subject only to the sovereignty of the people of Texas as well as the Constitution of the United States, although this is disputed.

 Article I of the Constitution of Texas contains the following provisions related to limitations on legislative power: